RU09342/lab-6taking-control-over-your-embedded-life-delengowski2/Open Loop Systems/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b0/General_Feedback_Loop.svg/220px-General_Feedback_Loop.svg.png" alt="Feedback Loop">

 Above is a basic form of a feedback loop.
-Our function, shown as the P in the picture, is cooling a voltage regulator, and the feedback is a temperature reading that will alter the next output.
+Our function, shown as the P in the picture, is cooling a voltage regulator with a fan, and the feedback is a temperature reading that will alter the next output.
 The initial input is a desired temperature to be reached.

 ## Voltage Regulator
 The voltage regulator is the element of the system that will constantly be producing heat.
 Our setup used a 22ohm 1W power resistor at the output of the voltage regulator and 15.5V input.
 The voltage regulator used was the LM7805CV3.